Appentus-Training/ViewMediator/README.md

 ![](https://github.com/AbhinavChauhan97/ViewMediator/blob/master/Screenshot%20(70).png)
 ![](https://github.com/AbhinavChauhan97/ViewMediator/blob/master/Screenshot%20(71).png)

-I hope you got  that use can select on laguage when he click on some laguage then some colors changes of selected langaue and also of other languges of they were selected previosly to show then unselected , now see the code to achive that , and it is the best i could do , i could be worse
+I hope you got  that user can select on laguage when he click on some laguage then some colors changes of selected langaue and also of other languges of they were selected previosly to show them unselected , now see the code to achive that , and it is the best i could do , i could be worse with little less care

       rlEnglish.setOnClickListener {
             makeSelection(0,true)